 3-4 tablespoons freshly squeezed lemon or lime juice

-1/4 teaspoon ground cardamom or use 2-3 whole cardamom (I used green cardamom)
+1/4 teaspoon ground cardamom or use 2-3 whole cardamom pods (I used green cardamom)

 1 tablespoon rose water *optional